 Coconut oil is a superb facial cleanser, it easily removes makeup including waterproof mascara!
-It has many protective antioxidants and antimicrobial properties that help to balance fungal and candida related skin issues.
-Coconut oil has a very unique fatty acid profile of lauric, capric and caprylic acids which are immunity superstars.
+It has many protective antioxidants and antimicrobial properties that help to balance fungal and candida-related skin issues.
+Coconut oil has a very unique fatty acid profile of lauric, capric, and caprylic acids which are immunity superstars.
 One of the very few other places lauric acid is found is in breast milk.

-The advice on coconut oil for acne prone skin is conflicting, and once again it comes down to trial and error and finding out what suits your skin.
-A 2014 study found that caprylic acid is effective at treating acne due to it's anti-microbial and antibacterial properties.
-The good bacteria present on our skin convert lauric and caprylic acid into new compounds that prevent acne-causing bacteria from growing on the skin and also help reestablish our skins acid mantle.
+The advice on coconut oil for acne-prone skin is conflicting, and once again it comes down to trial and error and finding out what suits your skin.
+A 2014 study found that caprylic acid is effective at treating acne due to its anti-microbial and antibacterial properties.
+The good bacteria present on our skin convert lauric and caprylic acid into new compounds that prevent acne-causing bacteria from growing on the skin and also help reestablish our skin's acid mantle.

 Castor oil is a must for many when it comes to oil cleansing, it has strong detoxifying and purging qualities.
 The key ingredient that makes castor oil so unique is a fatty acid called ricinoleic acid.
-This gives it a much higher viscosity than other oils, and makes it much more soluble, meaning it dissolves into things like alcohol, which is why castor oil and its many derivatives have applications in the manufacturing of soaps, pharmaceuticals, perfumes and cosmetics.
+This gives it a much higher viscosity than other oils, and makes it much more soluble, meaning it dissolves into things like alcohol, which is why castor oil and its many derivatives have applications in the manufacturing of soaps, pharmaceuticals, perfumes, and cosmetics.

 It is also a great natural home remedy for fighting mild acne.
 In vitro research has shown that castor oil is effective against lots of bacteria including Staphylococcus aureus, which is can cause acne and serious skin infections.

 Macadamia nut oil is very light in consistency and is perfect as a base oil in your cleansing routine.
-It has purifying and anti-inflammatory properties which can soothe and reduce acne breakouts.
+It has purifying and anti-inflammatory properties that can soothe and reduce acne breakouts.
 It is incredibly moisturizing and regenerating, due to its high Oleic acid content.
 It is also high in the anti-aging fatty acid, palmitoleic acid which our skin has plenty of when we are born and in youth but decreases with age leading to loss of elasticity and firmness in the skin.
 Regular use of macadamia nut oil can help to restore this.